Doctor of Nursing Practice (MSN to DNP)

 - Flexibility for working advanced practice nurses' schedules

-- Opportunities to participate in conferences and present your quality improvement project
+- Opportunities to participate in conferences and present a Quality Improvement project

 - Engaging in real-world quality improvement projects